door2door-io/door2door-sdk-iOS-deprecated/README.md

 ## 1. Technical Requirements

-The event collection API wrapper can be used with ``swift 3.x`` and higher as well as with ``Objective-C``.
-We also made it usale with your most beloved dependecy manager.
+The event collection API wrapper can be used with ``Swift 3.x`` and higher as well as with ``Objective-C``.
+We also made it usable with your most beloved dependency manager.
 You have the choice.

  * ``Swift 3.x``
  * ``Objective-C``